 The base model for this 15-inch laptop starts at around $1,900, but the overall cost will rise depending on what you select — you can easily see how much each option will add to the price.
 Choices include a 10th-gen i7-10875H eight-core CPU, GeForce RTX graphics, up to 32GB of RAM, up to 2TB of storage, and so on.

-Note that you choose the display and GPU together.
+With the Origin PC EVO15-S, you choose the display and GPU together.
 For instance, the base option pairs the RTX 2070 with an FHD display at 144Hz.
 The maximum is a 4K OLED screen backed by the RTX 2080 SUPER.

 Lenovo Legion 5i Premium